X (Kylie Minogue album): Critical reception

 X received mostly positive reviews from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 65, based on 24 reviews.
 Long praised it as an album packed with vitality and enjoyment.
 Writing for The Village Voice, Hunter considered Minogue as the main factor that makes X great, who "has an ear for fantastic pop-rock tunes restyled for 2008, and she approaches them as totally vital music".
 Mark Sutherland, reviewing X for Billboard, dubbed the album a welcome return for Minogue and wrote the producers and songwriters were not "overshadow Minogue's perky/saucy pop/dance formula".
 Kelefa Sanneh of The New York Times and O'Connell commented that although X doesn't raise any high standards for the singer, it still has outstanding moments.

 Some reviewers questioned the album's lyrical content and Minogue's processed vocals.
 Petridis dismissed the generic themes, and commented Minogue's voice through effects sounds like "a 13-year-old boy has somehow wrested control of Stephen Hawking's computer".
 The Observer's critic Peter Robinson viewed X as an above-average, over-thought and emotionally isolated piece of work.
 Barry Walters of Spin and Nick Levine of Digital Spy viewed X as a catchy set of songs, and an opportunity for her to express her feelings, but Minogue refused to give anything away.
-Robert Christgau criticized the sexualize lyrical content, while Hubbard opined that the pointless lyrics and Minogue's robotic delivery make the album "difficult to engage with on any level beyond its beats".
+Robert Christgau criticized the sexualized lyrical content, while Hubbard opined that the pointless lyrics and Minogue's robotic delivery make the album "difficult to engage with on any level beyond its beats".

-Critics also criticized the lack of consistency on X. True argued that "X isn't a 'piece' as, say, Light Years was.
+Criticism was given at the album's perceived lack of consistency.
+True argued that "X isn't a 'piece' as, say, Light Years was.
 It feels more like an artist trying to make sure she has all her bases covered."
 Despite considering the album as a highlight for Minogue, Spike noted some of the ballads manage to draw the album out at times.
 Writing for Slant Magazine, Dave Hughes argued the hit-or-miss production gives X the "focus-grouped attention deficit disorder" of a Gwen Stefani record.
 Sawdey praised Minogue's lively performance on the first half of X, but dismissed the second half as a set of high-class fillers and forgettable tunes.
 Michael Hubbard, a music critic of musicOMH, wrote that despite being an expensive-sounding album, X is "more filler than killer".
 Ewing opined that despite trying on many musical styles, not all of those suit her and several good tracks on the album were poorly executed.